Lectures from the Center for Jewish Life and Learning

 Below you will find information about all of our visiting authors and distinguished speakers.
 Click here to jump to information about our Schmooze with the Author series.
 If you'd like more information about any of these events, please contact Jenessa at 408.357.7411 or email@example.com.

 The JCC's Visiting Authors and Distinguished Speakers Series

 The Distinguished Scholars Series is back for another year of incredible discussions.
 Each month, come and hear from some of the most amazing minds of our times.
 We've lined up a season of one-of-a-kind events featuring big names and buzzed-about newcomers.

-below are $5 for JCC members and $7 for non-members, unless otherwise noted.
+All lectures listed below are $5 for JCC members and $7 for non-members, unless otherwise noted.
 For more information, contact Jenessa Schwartz, the JCC's Director of Jewish Life and Learning, at firstname.lastname@example.org or 408.357.7411.

 Anita Diamant, author of The Red Tent